The New York Age: Origins, 1884–1887

-1884–1887

-The newspaper became the [New York] Freeman from November 22, 1884, to October 8, 1887, published six times weekly.
-It was co-owned by Jerome B. Peterson, who in 1904 was made the American consul in Puerto Cabello, Venezuela.
+The newspaper became the [New York] Freeman, from November 22, 1884 to October 8, 1887, published six times weekly.

 1887–1960

 On October 15, 1887, the newspaper officially became the weekly New York Age.
-Fred R. Moore bought the paper in 1907.
+Fred R. Moore bought the paper in 1907 from Fortune brothers and Peterson.
+Peterson continued to work at the paper after the sale, as an advisor; and was made the American consul to Puerto Cabello, Venezuela, from 1904 to 1906.
 From 1953 to 1957, it was titled the New York Age Defender.

 Gertrude Bustill Mossell worked at the New York Age from 1885 to 1889.
 W. E. B. Du Bois also worked there.

 The 1974 Reawakening of the African-American weekly

-The New York Age, a firebrand fighter of racial injustice that died in the nineteen fifties, its zeal spent, was born again with its demeanor changed but its aim primarily the same.
-Adam C. Powell, the executive editor of the weekly newspaper, said that the paper would attempt to regain the eminence of the old Age, which was known during its heyday as the “distinguished black newspaper of opinion.”
-The initial press run of the paper in 1974 was 100,000 copies and it was sold at newsstands for 25 cents.
+In 1974, the New York Age was revitalized by Adam Clayton Powell III in an attempt to recapture the energy and influence the original Age had.
+The new version of the paper initially published 100,000 copies.
+The New York Times reported in 1974: “The paper has six, full‐time reporters and will have bureaus in the Bedford‐Stuyvesant section of Brooklyn, in Harlem and in Newark.”